I love to sew. I learned a little from my mom and then learned more in Junior and Senior High School in Home Economics class.

 After I married, I made so many clothes for myself and other items for the house.
 I could make a whole outfit for just a few dollars and use the same pattern over several times.
 And when my son was born, I made his little rompers while he was small and several costumes.

-My sewing machine sat idol in the closet for several years until recently.
+My sewing machine sat idle in the closet for several years until recently.
 I would occasionally drag it out to make something quick.
 But for the most part, I lost interest.

-I recently wanted to add some color around the house but didn’t want to spend a lot, so I decided to make some pillows.
-The sewing bug had bit me again.
+I recently wanted to add some color to the house but didn’t want to spend a lot, so I decided to make some pillows.
+The sewing bug had bitten me again.